You can have as many cross-team collaboration techniques as you have teams.

 Commitment is the glue that holds everything together.

-Commitment is an agreement with oneself and others about the strong belief to create something that affirms personal and team significance.
+Commitment is an agreement with oneself and others about the strong belief to create something significant for the individual and the team

-Ask your many teams to commit to the collaboration techniques to ensure you have communicated everything properly.
+Ask your teams to commit to the collaboration techniques to ensure you have communicated everything properly.

-Hiring global freelance talent can help your team to reap the benefits of cross-team collaboration with high-performance scores.
+Hire global freelance talent to reap the benefits of cross-team collaboration.